MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-troubleshooting.md

 ## Duplicate text in the Share to Teams window

 When you paste text into the message box in the **Share to Teams** window, the text is duplicated.
-This problem is known to Microsoft that will be addressed in a later update.
+This problem is known to Microsoft and will be addressed in a later update.

 ## Unable to sign into the Share to Teams window